cool-mcu/cetalib/utilities/joystick/README.md

 * python cetalib-joystick-client.py

+Enter the robot's IP address when requested.
 You should see a successful connection and display of raw gamepad data when activating the various switches.

 <img src="../../assets/cetalib-joystick-client-macos.jpg?raw=true">